 Wenshan City Yunnan, China Travel Guide

-The Wenshan National Nature Reserve (文山国家级自然保护区) protects unique karst landscapes, diverse forests, and a wide variety of life.
+The Wenshan National Nature Reserve (文山国家级自然保护区) protects unique karst landscapes, diverse forests, and a broad variety of life.
 Access might be limited to specific trails or designated areas.
 The Puzhehei Scenic Area (普者黑风景区), located in Qiubei County, Wenshan Prefecture, about 80km from Wenshan City, is the most renowned attraction in Wenshan Prefecture.

 Wenshan City's architecture largely reflects modern Chinese urban development.
 For traditional architecture, visit ethnic minority villages in the surrounding prefecture.